devcrack/Task_Procesor_for_ManageProcess/Readme.md

     - [x] Configure User for connect to broker externally
 - [X] Execute with API and Celery
 - [X] Execute procces through api and celery
+- [X] Create documentation up to the current progress
 - [ ] Enable the file Download as we were doing  in previous versions